k21971/EvilHack/doc/evilhack-changelog.md

 - Some minor artifact tweaks and improvements
 - Fix: heap-use-after-free errors with stacked ammo that have object properties
 - Fix: ammo with object properties used against player (or mon vs mon)
+- Fix: potential that branch stairs won't form in the gnomish mines